-Kratom powder adds a texture to the soap which is excellent for removing dead skin cells in a natural way.
+Kratom powder adds texture to the soap, which is excellent for removing dead skin cells in a natural way.
 Exfoliating on a regular basis can prevent dead skin cells from clogging the pores and causing acne and other skin conditions.
 Your complexion is also likely to be much brighter.

-Because of the alkaloid composition, kratom has antibacterial properties.
+Because of its alkaloid composition, kratom has antibacterial properties.
 Together with its exfoliating properties, kratom soap can improve the condition of one’s skin.

 Kratom soap is also excellent for moisturizing the skin.
 This can be especially beneficial in drier or colder climates or during.
 You can also enjoy these benefits of kratom soap in the colder months of the year.

 Because of its properties, kratom soap can help with a variety of skin conditions, such as acne, blemishes, and dryness.